NexventuresLtd/Ecomerce-backend-temp-101/README.md

-# afiacare_SE_Project
+# Umukamezi Website

 ## Overview

-This project repository (`afiacare_SE_Project`) is dedicated to the development of a web application aimed at enhancing healthcare management.
+This project repository (`Umukamezi Website`) is dedicated to the development of a web application aimed at enhancing healthcare management.
 It utilizes FastAPI for building APIs, SQLAlchemy for database interactions, and Pydantic for data validation.

 ## Structure